arnaud-lb/php-rdkafka/CONTRIBUTING.md

 - Create relatively small PRs.
 This is easier to review, and will be merged faster.
 Do not send huge PRs with multiple unrelated changes.
 - Make sure that you followed the design/style (see bellow).
 - Make sure that your changes do not introduce new compiler warnings or errors.
+- Do not make changes that would break existing code.

 ## Testing